eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/n-export-and-data-portability.md

 This topic refers to section "Topic 48 - Blueprint for requesting data deletion to Relying Parties" of the ARF Annex II.

-According the related HLRs, the transaction log should containt also information related to deletion of attributes (see section 4.4 of this document).
+According to the related HLRs, the transaction log should also contain information related to deletion of attributes (see section 4.4 of this document).
 As presented in section 4.4, there are no changes proposed to these HLRs.

 ### 5.4 Relation to Risk Register (tbd)